amirmccutchen/ecom-dashboard/README.md

 # SecureFi Dashboard
 Welcome to SecureFi!
-This is a web-based dashboard application that provides a visual representation of business statistics.
+This is a full-stack web dashboard application that provides a visual representation of business statistics.

 ## Key Features
 - Interactive charts to display data in a user-friendly way